 The Krishna river system

-The Krishna is one of the longest rivers of India, which originates from Mahabaleshwar in Maharashtra.
+- Krishna is one of the longest rivers of India, which originates from Mahabaleshwar in Maharashtra.

-Tungabhadra River is the main tributary which itself is formed by the Tunga and Bhadra rivers that originate in the Western Ghats.
+- Tungabhadra River is the main tributary which itself is formed by the Tunga and Bhadra rivers that originate in the Western Ghats.

 The Cauvery River System

 - The river drains into the Bay of Bengal.
-The river supports irrigation for agriculture and considered as the means of support of the ancient kingdoms and modern cities of South India.
+The river supports irrigation for agriculture and considered as a means of support of the ancient kingdoms and modern cities of South India.

-The river has many tributaries called Arkavathy, Shimsha, Hemavati, Kapila, Shimsha, Honnuhole, Amaravati, Lakshmana Kabini, Lokapavani, Bhavani, Noyyal, and Tirtha.
+- The river has many tributaries called Arkavathy, Shimsha, Hemavati, Kapila, Shimsha, Honnuhole, Amaravati, Lakshmana Kabini, Lokapavani, Bhavani, Noyyal, and Tirtha.

 The Mahanadi River System

-The Mahanadi originates from the Satpura Range of central India and it is a river in the eastern India.
-It flows east to the Bay of Bengal.
-River drains of the state of Maharashtra, Chhattisgarh, Jharkhand, and Orissa.
-The largest dam, the Hirakud Dam is built on the river.
+- The Mahanadi originates from the Satpura Range of central India and it is a river in eastern India.